sandeep7575/Advanced-Natural-Language-Processing/README.md

 * The above python file creates data files in the folder txt_files once it successfully finishes up the initial run.
 * Run the jupyter notebook topic_modelling.ipnb file.
 * It builds the LDA model and all the documents will be categorised accordingly.
+* Note: If the interactive_plot(In the file topic_modelling.ipnb, at the end) doesn't show up on github, simply download the ipnb notebook and run on your local machine.